du82/nonograph/README.md

 This single command:
 - Installs all dependencies (Rust, Tor)
 - Configures Tor hidden service with persistent `.onion` address
-- Builds and launches your anonymous publishing platform
+- Builds and launches Nonograph
 - Works on any Debian system (NOT Ubuntu)

 ## Why Self-Host?